 Local authorities are required to carry out a Strategic Housing Land Availability Assessment (SHLAA) to identify future sources of land for housing.

 The assessment provides an opportunity for land and property owners to tell the council about sites which have the potential for housing (five or more dwellings) and/or employment development (0.25ha or more); however, the submission of a site does not guarantee it will be allocated for development or receive favourable consideration if an application for planning permission is submitted.

-The 2017 Strategic Housing Land Availability Assessment is the current SHELAA for Charnwood and follows the SHLAA Leicestershire Joint Methodology agreed by all the local planning authorities who form the Leicester and Leicestershire Housing Market Area.
+The 2018 Strategic Housing and Employment Land Availability Assessment is the current SHELAA for Charnwood and follows the SHLAA Leicestershire Joint Methodology agreed by all the local planning authorities who form the Leicester and Leicestershire Housing Market Area.

 The Council is also required to prepare a brownfield land register which is collated from existing data sources including the most recent Charnwood SHLAA, existing planning permissions and pending planning decisions.
 Sites submitted to the SHLAA process will also be considered for inclusion on the brownfield land register for the Borough.